Primer18/Model_Test/README.md

 # Model_Test
- It should be a robot
+ It should be a robot, tree, computor, and skybox